Royal Tahitien – Midrange, spacious, and the only beach resort in Pape’ete.

 - Email: email@example.com

-- Pool: An adequate size, but looks outdated and in need of modernisation like the rest of the hotel.
+- Pool: An adequate size, but looks in need of modernization like the rest of the hotel.

 - Spa & Fitness Center: Not really expected (nor provided) at this sort of midrange hotel.